Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Background and Related Work

-and more technical details can be found in \cite{liu2025physics,liu2023towards,kang2023data}.
-Further, we can set $D_{W}$ (the subset-1 of $W(\cdot;\theta_{W})$) as the PRoA.
-Moving beyond its traditional role as a static verification tool, we leverage Zubov's equation (Eq. \eqref{eq:2.4}) as a dynamic consistency characterization to align the Neural ODE $f (\cdot;{\theta _f})$ and the Neural Lyapunov function $W(\cdot; \theta_W)$.
-This novel perspective gives rise to a new paradigm: the active shaping of the RoA's geometry during training, which ensures the stabilization region adaptively evolves to balance prediction accuracy and robustness.
+and more technical details can be found in \cite{liu2025physics,kang2023data}.
+Further, we can set $D_{W}$ (the sub-level-1 set of $W(\cdot;\theta_{W})$) as the PRoA.

+Moving beyond its traditional role as a static verification tool, we leverage Zubov's equation (Eq. \eqref{eq:2.4}) as a differentiable consistency characterization between the PRoA (defined by the Lyapunov classifier) and the true dynamical RoA of the Neural ODE.
+By enforcing this consistency during training, we establish a Zubov-driven stability region matching mechanism.